Scripture Reference: Ruth 1:1-2:13

 The move was probably difficult because of the bitter strife between the Israelites and Moabites.
 The Moabites had never forgiven the Israelite tribes for coming through their area during Israel’s pilgrimage to Canaan (Numbers 22:1-8).
 They were the descendants of Lot.
 They worshipped idols, not the Lord.

 During the family’s ten-year stay in Moab, Elimelech died.
 The two sons chose Moabite wives, Orpah and Ruth.
 Their marriages were short (Ruth 1:3-5), however, because both sons, Mahlon and Kilion, also died.

 At this time Naomi learned that the famine in Bethlehem was over, and she decided to return to her native land.
 As a widow with no living children, she was destined to live in poverty.
 Orpah and Ruth prepared to go with her.
 However, she encouraged them to “go back, each of you, to your mother’s home,” for she knew that they would have a better chance of remarrying in their own land (Ruth 1:8-9).
-Marriages between Israelites and Moabites were discouraged by the Orthodox in Israel.
+Generally, marriages between Israelites and foreigners, including Moabites, were discouraged.

 Orpah took Naomi’s advice and returned home.
 Ruth, however, demonstrated her devotion to Naomi in a beautiful declaration of love.
 “Where you go I will go, and where you stay I will stay.
 Your people will be my people and your God my God” (Ruth 1:16).
 Ruth was risking her future to take care of her mother-in-law.
 This is an incredible kind of devotion.
 Ruth was giving up her family and customs.
 She was also leaving behind her false gods and choosing to follow the Lord.